 I’ll also clarify which pair is made with selvedge denim, although you will know from the price.

 501 Skinny Old Hangouts – The wash is amazing.
 I’m wearing a size 25, which is my regular size.
 It feels tight on the hips, butt, and upper legs.

 A Size Up…

 501 Skinny Old Hangouts $98 – This is how they look at first.
 They get looser with every wear so keep that in mind.

 501 Skinny Selvedge (Ocean Pacific Blue) $160 – Pretty similar right?
 The distressing is very similar except for some stitches that help to keep it together.
 I’m wearing exact same size and they fit very similarly.
 The main difference is the type of denim.
 You can find this one on sale for way under $100 from size 28 up here.

-501 Skinny Selvedge (Before Dawn) $148 – My favorite pair and the one I chose mainly because it wasn’t super distressed.
-When I’m going to spend this kind on money I don’t really want them to have holes in them.
-In a few years I may make some, but for now I’m not very much into rips in my jeans.
+501 Skinny Selvedge (Before Dawn) $148 – Link will take you to ebay, one of the only ways to find selvedge denim now.
+My favorite pair and the one I chose mainly because it wasn’t super distressed.
+When I’m going to spend this kind of money I don’t really want them to have holes in them.
+In a few years, I may make some, but for now, I’m not very much into rips in my jeans.
 Wearing size 25.
 Get this same wash in the wedgie style (not selvedge unfortunately)

 501 skinny selvedge (Pop Rock) – (my exact pair is long gone, linked a similar one I might like more) There was something about this wash that made it feel so vintage.
 I feel like this is one of those pairs that you will make totally your own with time.
 The distressing will come according to your lifestyle.
 Wearing size 25.